Yuu6883/SkinGalleryBackend/README.md

 ## Config
 There's insanely long list of configurable values, omitted here but if you want to run the app you need `cli/config.js` which should export an object of type `AppConfig` defined in `global.d.ts`.
+To serve the static content of the app, nginx is also required (`nginx.conf`)

 ## Endpoint Documentation